What Are Common Problems With Drip Irrigation Systems?

 Causes:

 Pressure imbalance.
-Household water pressure is often too high for drip systems, or it fluctuates throughout the day.
+Household water pressure (typically 40-60 PSI) is often too high for drip systems, or it fluctuates throughout the day.
 Without a pressure regulator, emitters near the source gush while distant ones trickle.

 Mixed emitter types.
 Combining adjustable drippers, fixed drippers, and micro-sprayers on the same zone creates uneven flow.
 Each type has different pressure and flow requirements.